 - Make sure you trust the network provider.
 A malicious network provider can lie about the state of the blockchain, withhold transactions, and record your network activity and IP address.

-- Find the network on https://chainlist.org to add it to MetaMask automatically.
-You can add custom networks to MetaMask manually, but there's probably no reason to do so unless you're a software developer.
-If you know what you're doing, see instructions here.
+- Find the network on https://chainlist.wtf/ to add it to MetaMask automatically.
+You can also add custom networks to MetaMask manually using a few other methods: see our instructions here.

 - Always verify custom network information.
 When a website asks you to add a custom network, how do you know that you can trust the information?
 We have some recommendations in our verification guide.